Minahil-Hub/Minahil-Hub/README.md

 - 💻 Interested in full-stack dev, AI, and cloud computing
 - 🌐 Portfolio: https://minahilnaseer.netlify.app
 - 📫 Reach me at: mnaseer@mun.ca
-- My projects are currently private and will be shown as requested by the employer
+- My projects are currently mostly  private and will be shown as requested by the employer

 --->